Cactus-Network/cactus-agent/src/api/README.md

 - [`get_routes`](./rpc/common/README.md#get_routesagent)

 ### Websocket API
-Websocket API is used to connect to chia `daemon`.
+Websocket API is used to connect to cactus `daemon`.

-With websocket API, you can request chia daemon to start/stop plotting or other services,
+With websocket API, you can request cactus daemon to start/stop plotting or other services,
 or capture various broadcast messages like:
 - Plotting progress
 - Farming info such as passed filter, proofs found, etc.